DomDevs2000/React-NextJS-Personal-Website/projects/java-crud-rest-api.md

 ## Why did I decide to create this project?

-I had previously made a [CRUD REST API](https://www.dom-devs.tech/projects/crud-rest-api) using Typescript and Node.js but as I am currently learning Java, I decided replicate a similar project, to further enhance my skill set and to step out of my comfort zone.
+I had previously made a [Serverless Node.js REST API](https://www.dom-devs.tech/projects/serverless-node-api) using Typescript and Node.js but as I am currently learning Java, I decided replicate a similar project, to further enhance my skill set and to step out of my comfort zone.
 While learning Java I wanted to create a backend project to familiarise myself with how a full project is written and structured, and understand its differences and nuances compared to my Typescript and Node.js API project.

+I chose to deploy my website to AWS using Elastic Container Service (ECS) as I wanted to apply my newly acquired Docker skills.
+I created a local Docker image of the API and pushed it to AWS' Elastic Container Registry (ECR).
+ECS then pulled the image and created a container within a Load Balancer, simplifying the deployment process.

 ### How to use the API endpoints